Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Empirical Results

 \textbf{May 2022: Terra Collapse and USDT Depeg.} The first stress episode occurred on May 12, 2022, amid the collapse of the algorithmic stablecoin UST between May 7--13, 2022~\cite{de2023intelligent,eichengreen2025stablecoin}.
 During this period, USDT briefly lost its peg, averaging about \$0.996 with daily trading volume near \$150B.
 In contrast, USDC remained slightly above parity at around \$1.001 with increased activity.
 Between May 11 and May 13, USDT’s market capitalization fell by roughly \$3.8B, while USDC’s rose by about \$1.4B, indicating a short-term flight to quality.
 On May 13, Tether issued an assurance update reaffirming full reserve backing and highlighting a shift toward U.S. Treasury bill holdings to reinforce confidence.

-The LLM analysis captured rapid circulation changes and attestation responses during the episode.
-On-chain data showed accelerated USDT redemptions and simultaneous USDC inflows into exchanges, consistent with the observed market-cap shifts.
-Off-chain disclosures verified that Tether adjusted its reserve mix within weeks, and the LLM identified the temporal alignment between attestation language emphasizing liquidity quality and observed recovery of peg stability.
-The model correctly inferred that the disclosure cadence lagged real-time market stress, explaining why the classification model briefly marked May 2022 as an abnormal disclosure phase.
+The LLM analysis captured rapid circulation changes and issuer disclosure responses during the episode.
+Circulation data showed accelerated USDT redemptions and simultaneous USDC inflows into exchanges, consistent with the observed shifts in market capitalization.
+Issuer disclosures further showed that Tether adjusted its reserve mix within weeks, and the LLM-based multi-agent system identified a temporal alignment between attestation language emphasizing liquidity quality and the observed recovery of peg stability.
+The model also inferred that disclosure timing lagged the market stress itself, which helps explain why the classification model briefly marked May 2022 as an abnormal disclosure phase.

 \textbf{March 2023: U.S. Banking Turmoil and USDC Depeg.} The second major shock occurred from March 10--13, 2023, when Silicon Valley Bank (SVB) collapsed amid broader U.S. banking turmoil~\cite{wilmarth2023we,diop2024collapse}. \emph{Circle} subsequently disclosed about \$3.3B of USDC reserves held at SVB, triggering a temporary depeg: USDC fell to roughly \$0.88--0.90 on March 11 before rebounding to \$1 by March 13 after regulators guaranteed deposits.
 During this period, USDT traded at a small premium of about \$1.01 as investors rotated liquidity.
 Both stablecoins experienced sharp volume increases, but net flows favored USDT, expanding its market share while USDC contracted.